sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

           :alt: web-app
           :width: 60%

-- When, user select fields but missed to map required columns then it will throw error like below.
+- When, user selects fields but missed to map required columns then it will throw error like below.

   .. figure:: ../_assets/web-app/upload-file-5.PNG
           :alt: web-app